grycap/ACTaaS/README.md

  * createTests: this script receives a file that contains the Github account of each student together with the URL of the repo of each assignment (automatically created by Github Classroom), the template of the test and the assingment to whom it corresponds.
 It creates for each student the corresponding job test in Jenkins properly allocated in the structure of folders previosuly created with the other script.
 It can also create the test for a single student account

     * Usage: ./createTests.sh [-f <students_names_file>] [-j <Jenkins_URL>] [-a <number_of_the_corresponding_asssingment>] [-n <name_of_the_exercise>] [-t <template_of_the_exercise.xml>] [-u <Jenkins_user>] [-p <Jenkins_token>] -s <student account> -g <github url> -i <credentials Id>
-    * Example of use #1: $ ./createTests.sh -f student_repos -j http://jenkins.ip:8080 -a 1 -n ejercicio_test -t test_template.xml -u admin -p token
+    * Example of use #1: $ ./createTests.sh -f student_repos -j http://jenkins.ip:8080 -a 1 -n ejercicio_test -t test_template.xml -u admin -p token -i credentials Id
     * Example of use #2: $ ./createTests.sh -s alu01 -g https://github.com/ARAGroupGIA/pr1-alu01  -j http://jenkins.ip:8080 -a 1 -n ejercicio_test -t test_template.xml -u admin -p token
+ -i credentials Id